noiseprotocol/noise_spec/noise.md

  * An initiator attempting a full handshake will send an ephemeral public key, then random padding, and will use `Noise_XXfallback` to handle the response.
- Note that `Noise_XX` isn't used, because the server can't distinguish a `Noise_XX` message from `Noise_XXfallback` by using trial decryption.
+ Note that `Noise_XX` isn't used, because the server can't distinguish a `Noise_XX` message from a failed `Noise_IK` attempt by using trial decryption.

 This leaves the Noise ephemeral public keys in the clear.
 Ephemeral public keys are randomly chosen DH public values, but they will typically have enough structure that an eavesdropper might suspect the parties are using Noise, even if the eavesdropper can't distinguish the different handshakes.
-To make the ephemerals indistinguishable from random, techniques like Elligator [@elligator] could be used.
+To make the ephemerals indistinguishable from random byte sequences, techniques like Elligator [@elligator] could be used.

 11. Advanced features
 =====================